gve-sw/gve_devnet_divided-combined_conference_rooms_webex_devices_macros/README.md

 ## Requirements

 - Minimum RoomOS version 10.17.1
-- If running RoomOS 11 , minimum version is 11.0.0.4 (RoomOS 11 Beta versions might still have issues with Matrix Assign commands)
+- If running RoomOS 11 , minimum version is 11.2.1.0
 - Codec Pro with QuadCam or SpeakerTrack 60 camera array on each room (SP60 support is experimental)

 ## Installation/Configuration